fermarsan/aixt/docs/Emulator/quickref.md

 `uart3.print(message)`      | Print the `message` in the virtual UART 3 `uart3.println(message)`    | Print the `message` plus a new line in the virtual UART 3 `uart3.input(message)`      | Print the `message` and return the string entered by the user in the virtual UART 3

+### Input function
+The input strings to be captured by the `uart.input()` function having a fixed size of 30 characters.